kylekstiff/kylekstiff/README.md

 - 👀 I’m interested in programming, trading, fitness, and travel.

-- 🌱 I’m currently learning how to use websockets to allow data streaming.
+- 🌱 I’m currently learning how to use websockets to enable data streaming.

 - 📫 How to reach me ...
 E-Mail: kylekstiff@gmail.com || LinkedIn: https://www.linkedin.com/in/kyle-stiff/